styrowolf/pdf2image/README.md

 }
 ```

+## Changelog
+- Reviewed all occurences of `.unwrap()`, removed unnecessary ones and added comments detailing why it is safe to call (Thank you @qarmin!).

 ## License

 `pdf2image` includes code derived from [Edouard Belval](https://github.com/Belval/)'s [`pdf2image`](https://github.com/Belval/pdf2image) Python module, which is MIT licensed.
 Similarly, `pdf2image` is also licensed under the MIT License.